rust-lang/rust-forge/src/governance/council.md

 # The Council's decision-making process
 [decision-making]: #the-council-s-decision-making-process

-The Leadership Council make decisions of two different types: operational decisions and policy decisions.
+The Council make decisions of two different types: operational decisions and policy decisions.
 Certain considerations may be placed on a given decision depending on its classification.
 However, by default, the Council uses a consent decision-making process for all decisions regardless of classification.

 ## Operational vs policy decisions